 There are two undergraduate majors that lead to the Bachelor of Science degree.
 They are Biomedical Laboratory Science (BLS) and Medical Laboratory Science (MLS).
-These majors provide the student a solid biomedical science education.
-These majors also prepare students for advanced study in the clinical laboratory sciences, and in meeting the pre-professional requirements for careers in a variety of medical and medically-related fields.
+These majors provides a solid biomedical science education and also prepare students for advanced study in the medical laboratory sciences.
+Additionally, in meeting the pre-professional requirements for careers in a variety of medical and medically-related fields.

 The Bachelor of Science degree in Medical Laboratory Science is accredited by the National Accrediting Agency for Clinical Laboratory Science, and includes the necessary clinical experience required to be eligible for the national certification examination.
 Following completion of their course work and practicum, they can sit for the national certification exams through the Board of Certification of the American Society for Clinical Pathology.

 Below, you will find a sample of a typical curriculum for the BLS and MLS majors and Categoricals.
 Categoricals are designed for students who already have a Bachelor's Degree, and want to become certified to work in a particular section of a clinical laboratory.
 At Michigan State University, the Biomedical Laboratory Diagnostics program offers Categoricals in Blood Bank (Immunohematology), Chemistry, Hematology, and Microbiology.
 Completion of a laboratory internship is required in these programs.